actuallypav/ESP_IoT/ESP_8266_TempHum/README.md

 3. The script then reads temperature and humidity data from the DHT11 sensor.
 4. The data (along with a timestamp) is formatted as a JSON message and published to the specified MQTT topic on AWS IoT.
 5. If the connection to AWS IoT is lost, the script will attempt to reconnect.

-## Future Enhancements

-This is a starting point for building various IoT solutions with ESP8266.